 We found that intensive programs work better than weekly sessions for many individuals and unlike many programs around the country, our program emphasizes individual rather than group treatment.
 This one-on-one care allows our clinicians to meet each person's unique treatment needs and goals.

 An intensive program may be recommended to those who have tried individual therapy in the past and did not attain their goals.
-In addition, it may be recommended for those who are severely impaired in their daily life, eg. Can not get to school, work, take care of themselves or their homes etc. Others may need to achieve their goals during a set time period in order to return to their daily life; for example, students who want to start or return to school, others who want to reduce distress immediately to be able to remain in their jobs or perform their daily responsibilities.
+In addition, it may be recommended for those who are severely struggling to function in their daily life, such as interference with attending school and work or are having difficulty caring for themselves or their homes.
+Others may need to achieve their goals during a set time period in order to return to their daily life; for example, students who want to start or return to school, others who want to reduce distress immediately to be able to remain in their jobs or perform their daily responsibilities.

 We accept children, adolescents, and adults into our intensive program.
 Individuals who typically enter this program have tried traditional weekly therapy with minimal gains or require more frequent sessions due to the severity of their illness and difficulty functioning in daily life.
 Disorders typically targeted in our intensive program include: obsessive compulsive disorder (OCD), body dysmorphic disorder (BDD), hoarding, social anxiety, trichotillomania, self injurious behavior, panic disorder with agoraphobia, and depression.
 Children and adolescents who are having significant difficulty attending school regularly or have stopped attending school are also candidates for the program.

 Every incoming patient at Bio Behavioral initially meets with either a licensed psychologist or psychiatrist for a consultation appointment.
 Our clinical team then reviews the case in order to design the most appropriate treatment program.
 Recommendations may include follow-up neuropsychological assessments, medical evaluations, as well as psychological and/or psychiatric treatment.